waqasbhatti/astrobase/README.md

 `astrobase.conf` file contains module-wide settings that may need to be tweaked for your purposes.

-All functions that deal with light curves (e.g. in the modules `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.varbase`, and `astrobase.checkplot`) usually just require three numpy arrays as input:
+Functions that deal with light curves (e.g. in the modules `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.varbase`, `astrobase.plotbase`, and
+`astrobase.checkplot`) usually just require three numpy ndarrays as input:
 `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.